Stree (1972 film): Reception

 The Times of India wrote "Stree, one of the finest works of Uttam Kumar, reminds us that icons like him are rare.
 Uttam Kumar stepped out of his romantic image and tried something just the opposite.
 A drunkard Bengali zamindar without any sense of chastity – he was unrecognizable in this negative character.
 Yet he bamboozled everyone with this persona.
 Even critics admitted only Uttam Kumar can do this.
 The Uttam-Soumitra movie remains a classic one and Uttam's dialogues still haunt us.
+The film become blockbuster at the box office and ran for 24 weeks in the theaters.